 Meanwhile, Arlen and Paul have hitched a ride, and end up riding out the storm at The Cypress House, an isolated hotel on the Gulf Coast, where no one is in residence except the manager: the young, beautiful, and mysterious Rebecca Cady.
 Paul is smitten, and insists that he and Arlen stay on after the hurricane passes to help Rebecca repair the damage.
 But the real damage, and recurring dangers, are only just beginning.

-Rebecca is the only character I wasn’t really taken with – the author didn’t convince me why all the men would be falling in love with her beyond the fact of her beauty (which, however – and admittedly, is enough for plenty of men).
+Rebecca is the only character I wasn’t really taken with – the author didn’t convince me why all the men would be falling in love with her beyond the fact of her beauty (a factor which, however – and admittedly, is enough for plenty of men).

 Evaluation: This sultry, southern noir thriller has a little something for everyone: there is a bit of the gothic, some romance, some mystery, and some gritty, page-turning suspense.